finanalyst/raku-pod-render/RenderPod.md

 The new role may only need to over-ride `method rendition( Str $key, Hash %params --` Str )>.

 Assuming that the templating engine is NewTemplateEngine, and that - like Template::Mustache - it is instantiates with `.new`, and has a `.render` method which takes a String template, and Hash of strings to interpolate, and which returns a String, viz `.render( Str $string, Hash %params, :from( %hash-of-templates) --` Str )>.

-## Raku Closure Templates
-This system was introduced to speed up processing.
-The Pod Rendering engine generates a set of keys and parameters.
-It calls the method `rendition` with the key and the parameters, and expects a string back with the parameters interpolated into the output.

-In addition, templates may call templates.
-With the exception of the key 'escaped', which expects a string only, all the other templates expect the signature `( %prm, %tml? )`. `%prm` contains the parameters to be interpolated, `%tml` is the array of templates.

-Each template MUST return string, which may be ''.

 # Customised Pod and Templates
 The POD6 specification is sufficiently generic to allow for some easy customisations, and the `Pod::To::HTML` renderer in this distribution passes the associated meta data on to the template.
 This allows for the customisation of Pod::Blocks and Format Codes.